 Girish, who was preparing for a national camp in Pune for the Asian kickboxing championship, suddenly developed a fever and blood began to flow from his mouth.
 He had a regular fever when he visited local physicians.
 However, blood screening was seen at 4000 and he was diagnosed with blood cancer.
 Girish had to fight with cancer in the Asian Championship for a period of seven months.
-Finally Dr. Sathyakumar’s Hospital at Yelahanka, Dr Hari Menon, gave champion Girish a new life.
+Finally, Dr. Sathyakumar’s Hospital at Yelahanka, Dr. Hari Menon, gave champion Girish a new life.
 Meanwhile, he passed a national referee and jury test at ‘A’ rank.
 Girish became the first referee of the state in 83 aspirants from various parts of the country.

-Girish, who has won more than 40 medals at national and international level, is also a national coach.
+Girish, who has won more than 40 medals at the national and international level, is also a national coach.
 Although 30-year-old Girish will be a national boxing coach in January, he is keen to take part in the World Championship.
 “The desire to hear the national anthem in the World Championship.
-For that I have started practicing with new life.
+For that, I have started practicing with new life.
 I have always been in trouble practicing difficulty.”
 Girish said, “We are aiming to further training kickboxers and shine again at the national and international level.”

 Girish gave fitness lessons to many, including film actors Prajwal Devaraj, Pranan Devaraj, Abhishek Ambarish, Meghana Raj and Chiranjeevi Sarja.
 Girish is training 25 men in kickboxing and has already won 13 medals at the national level.
 Girish, who is also trained in karate, muay thai and mixed martial arts, has been a national star in these categories.

-Dr Hari Menon has played a key role in bringing Girish back to the boxing ring.
-Dr Menon, a leading physician at Yelahanka’s Cytecare Cancer Hospital, provided blood cancer treatment to Girish Gowda at a very low cost.
+Dr. Hari Menon has played a key role in bringing Girish back to the boxing ring.
+Dr. Menon, a leading physician at Yelahanka’s Cytecare Cancer Hospital, provided blood cancer treatment to Girish Gowda at a very low cost.

-“If Dr Hari Menon’s care was not available at the right time, there would have been little chance of survival.
+“If Dr. Hari Menon’s care was not available at the right time, there would have been little chance of survival.
 Earlier this morning, he was being treated at a private hospital in Yeshwantpur and was required to pay millions of rupees for 2-3 days.
 But Dr. Menon got him healing quickly through chemotherapy.
 The other patients were surprised when they were released from the hospital.
-Self-confidence that I would live again got me recovering very quickly.
+The self-confidence that I would live again got me recovering very quickly.
 Girish recalled the doctor saying, “I have been living my life for the lives of about 40 cancer patients in the hospital.”

 Satish Mittal of Bangalore, who is helping the poor through Swati Seva Trust, sponsors Champion Girish Gowda for representing the country at international level.
-Satyash Mittal, sponsor of free water facility, funeral carnivorous funeral and aiding the poor, has also sponsored a sportsman.
+Satyash Mittal, the sponsor of free water facility, funeral carnivorous funeral and aiding the poor, has also sponsored a sportsman.